simpleanalytics/scripts/README.md

 Just run `npm run watch` and every file will be validated and compiled on save.
 We minify our scripts with [UglifyJS](http://lisperator.net/uglifyjs/), a well-known JavaScript minifier.

+You can quickly run the unit tests with `npm run test:unit`.
+This command doesn't rely on BrowserStack and is handy for local checks.

 The most important file of the repository is [`/src/default.js`](src/default.js)

 ## Device testing is sponsored by BrowserStack